fusioncharts/dev_centre_docs/getting-started/vuejs/install-using-vuejs.md

 > Post version 3.13.0, `vuejs` plugin is provided in the download package.
 Look for the `vue` folder under **fusioncharts-suite-xt/integrations/frontend-plugins** in downloaded package.

-Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the download package into your project folder.
+Installation of FusionCharts Suite XT involves copying and pasting the JavaScript files from the downloaded package into your project folder.
 The folder structure is shown below:

 ![Js Folder Structure]({% site.baseurl %}/images/js-folder-structure.png)

+> It is recommended that you copy the highlighted "js" folder from within fusioncharts-suite-xt to your project's JavaScript folder, and rename the copied folder to "fusioncharts" - just like you would do for any other 3rd party JavaScript library.

 After that, you can include the FusionCharts JavaScript library in your web applications and start building your charts, gauges, and maps.

-Following is the list of JavaScript files present in your `fusioncharts-suite-xt` folder:
+Following is the list of JavaScript files present in your `fusioncharts-suite-xt/js` folder:

 File Name|Description|
 -|-